Grandma’s Frittata Recipe

 • Gather the eggs in a bowl, add salt, pepper and grated cheese, then mix well with a fork.

-• The base for the frittata is ready to be cooked, but my mother also adds a tablespoon of breadcrumbs to make it more substantial and a pinch of instant baking powder for savory cakes (plain baking powder) to make it softer and spongier.
-Once the mixture is combined, heat a nonstick skillet with a drizzle of oil and
+• The frittata base is ready to be cooked, but my mother also adds a tablespoon of breadcrumbs to make it more substantial and a pinch of instant baking powder (plain baking powder) to make it fluffier and spongier.
+Once the mixture is combined, heat a non-stick pan with a drizzle of oil.

-• pour it in.
-Cover with a lid and cook over low or very low heat for about 10 minutes, then, using a plate, flip the frittata and cook for another 5 minutes.
+• Pour the mixture into the pan.
+Cover with a lid and cook over low or very moderate heat for about 10 minutes, then with the help of a plate flip the frittata and cook for another 5 minutes.

-• Once it has reached the desired golden color, you can slide the frittata onto a plate and enjoy it while still hot.
+• Once the desired golden color is reached, slide the frittata onto a plate and enjoy it while still hot.

 Storage and tips

-I recommend consuming the frittata immediately, while it is still hot, soft and fragrant.
-However, you can store any leftover frittata in the refrigerator for up to 24 hours, well sealed in an airtight container; reheat it before eating, although it will not be as good as when freshly made.
+I recommend eating the frittata immediately, while it is still hot, soft and fragrant.
+You can store any leftovers in the refrigerator for up to 24 hours in an airtight container; reheat before eating, although it will not be as good as when freshly made.

 If you want to stay updated on my recipes, follow me also on: